 In 1906 the town's train depot burned, destroying many town records, including those for Jacksonville's Volunteer Fire.
 It was this event that motivated the town to improve its fire prevention efforts.
 The town installed plumbing for hydrants, water mains, and wells to support them.
 The Council worked for the next few years to obtain funding and purchased a #38 Howe hand pumper, which some say was pulled by ox or mule as needed.

-In 1913 Mr. T.W.
-Brock was appointed the Chief of the Fire Department; he was paid $12 a year.
-The fire effort continued until the 1920s when the effort moved into a more organized fire service system.
-In 1921 two fire companies "Phoenix and Atlantic" were formed.
-It has been told that during this time a station wagon was used as a hose carrier after it had the roof removed.
-The Jacksonville Volunteer Department was formed in 1927 and had a fire house by Mill Street.
+In 1913 Mr. T W Brock was appointed the Chief of the Fire Department, with an annual salary of $12.
+Fire prevention improved and in the 1920s a more organized fire service system.
+In 1921 two fire companies "Phoenix" and "Atlantic" were formed.
+During this time it is believed that a station wagon was used as a hose carrier after it had the roof removed.
+The Jacksonville Volunteer Department was formed in 1927 and provided a firehouse located on Mill Street.